gregorio-project/hyphen-la/doc/README.md

 Several aspects of the Latin language make hyphenation consensus difficult to find.
 The main difficulty is that Latin has been written and pronounced in various ways in different times and places, and thus has been hyphenated in different ways.

 A good hyphenation system should consider the following criteria:
 - _usage:_ when people are used to a certain hyphenation, any other hyphenation will look strange
 - _phonology:_ hyphenation should make sense in syllable segmentation, based on phonology
 - _grammar:_ it should also respect grammar
-- _etymology:_ etymology can also be a criteria in some cases
+- _etymology:_ etymology can also be a criterion in some cases
-- _typography:_ some hyphenations that would make sense for other criteria don't from a typographical point of view (typically after the first letter or before the last one)
+- _typography:_ some hyphenations that would make sense for other criteria don’t from a typographical point of view (typically after the first letter or before the last one)
-- _type of text:_ a chant is not hyphenated the same way as a regular text (quon-i-am in chant, quon-iam in prose)
+- _type of text:_ a chant is not hyphenated the same way as a regular text (`quon-i-am` in chant, `quon-iam` in prose)

 All these criteria conflict with each other, and a balance is difficult to find.